 These squares of chickpea flour are often flavoured with salt and cheese before being deep-fried to a crisp.
 They are then eaten plain or between slices of fluffy local bread.

 After a while, every culinary culture discovers that all things get better with added bacon.
 One of the simplest, yet tastiest recipes is the Sicilian favourite cipollate con pancetta.

 To make cipollate con pancetta, whole spring onions are wrapped in salty pancetta before being grilled and served for a crunchy finish.

 6. Brioche con gelato

-Made famous by the Godfather, these deep-fried, cream-filled tubes of crisp pastry are well deserving of their status as a pop culture icon.
-Coming in a variety of flavours, the cannoli was perfected in Sicily but has since gone on to spread across the whole of Italy.
+Made famous by the Godfather, these deep-fried, cream-filled tubes of crisp pastry thoroughly deserve their status as a pop culture icon.

 The cannoli was first perfected in Sicily but has since gone on to conquer the whole of Italy with a variety of stunning flavours.